UtrechtUniversity/animal-sounds/bioacoustics/feature_extraction/README.md

 To extract audio features for CNN classifier, .wav files are converted to Log-mel Spectrograms using [librosa](https://zenodo.org/badge/latestdoi/6309729).
 Log-Melspectrograms had the best results in [[1]](#ref).
 As a future work we can try others such as Log-Spectrograms, and Gammatone-Spectrograms.

-In this process, first we apply butter_bandpass filter to select frequencies among 100, 2000 hz.
-Then the short time Fourier transform (STFT) is applied on time-domain waveforms to calculate spectrograms.
+In this study, first we apply a [Butterworth (bandpass) filter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.butter.html) to filter frequencies between 100 and 2000 hz for further processing.
+Then the short time Fourier transform (STFT) is applied to create spectrograms.
 Then mel filter banks are applied on the spectrograms followed by a logarithmic operation to extract log mel spectrograms.

 | <img src="../../img/melspectrogram.png" width="400" /> |